davquar/pnd-homeworks/ACME_29_a1_report.md

 ### a2) Internal Firewall-Router

-The IPv6 setup is similar to the Main Router; specifically:
+The IPv6 setup is similar to the Main Router.
+In particular:

 #### EXTERNAL interface